Connect with us on:

 Rentals & Donations

-You can book the Penticton-Ikeda Japanese Garden for weddings or other special events for a fee of $100.00.
+You can book the Penticton-Ikeda Japanese Garden for weddings or other special events for a fee.
 These bookings, the sale of commemorative rocks, and donations are their only source of income and are appreciated to keep the ongoing maintenance of the garden.

 Tips & Tricks: